shivannis/xandr-docs-public/xandr-docs/articles/monetize/assign-a-default-creative-to-a-placement.md

 - The placement is seeing secure traffic but the default has not been trafficked as secure

 > [!NOTE]
 > If you receive a message that the default creative is prohibited from serving, the most likely cause is that the creative has been marked as malicious, most likely by Sherlock.
 The contacts identified as Sherlock notification recipients can review the notifications to determine the reason the creative has been flagged.
-If you need further assistance, contact Xandr support.
+If you need further assistance, contact Microsoft Advertising support.

 See [Serve Default Creatives Instead of PSAs](serve-default-creatives-instead-of-psas.md) for step-by-step instructions on how to remedy several of these issues.